Synchronized CTL over One-Counter Automata: Introduction

 In comparison, the standard CTL operators $A\psi_1 U\psi_2$ and $E\psi_1 U\psi_2$ require that all paths/some path satisfy the Until formula, but there is no requirement that the bounds coincide.
 We illustrate the differences between the semantics in \cref{fig:CTL_Sync_Semantics}.
 As discussed in~\cite{CD16}, \CS can describe non $\omega$-regular properties of trees, and hence goes beyond MSO, while retaining a decidable model-checking problem over finite Kripke structures.

-In this work, we show the decidability of \CS model checking over OCAs: Given an OCA $\cA$ and a \CS formula $\phi$, the problem of whether the computation tree of $\cA$ satisfies $\phi$.
-We thus combine the expressiveness of \CS with the rich modelling power of OCAs.
+In this work, we show the decidability of \CS model checking over OCAs: Given an OCA $\cA$ and a \CS formula $\phi$, the problem of whether $\cA$ satisfies $\phi$.
+We thus combine the expressiveness of \CS with the rich modeling power of OCAs.

 On the technical side, the approach taken in \cite{CD16} to solve model-checking of \CS over Kripke structures does not seem to be very useful in our case.
 The solution there is based on the observation that every two levels of the computation tree that share the same set of Kripke-states must also share the same satisfaction value to every \CS formula.
 Hence, in that case, the algorithm can follow the computation tree of the powerset of the given Kripke structure, and terminate when encountering a level that has the same set of states as some previous level.
 In contrast, for OCAs, the unbounded counter prevents the ability to consider subsets of configurations.